pramodwadekar/Data-Engineer-Portfolio/02_SQL/00_resources/README.md

 # 📚 SQL Learning Resources for DataEngineer

-This folder contains **trusted learning resources** used and recommended for mastering Python.
+This folder contains **trusted learning resources** used and recommended for mastering SQL.
 These are useful for **beginners, revision, and interview preparation**.

 ## 🌐 Online Documentation & Tutorials